© Pint of Science, 2018. All rights reserved.

-Tonight we have the best of both worlds in heart research, an expert in cell biology who understands how hearts are built from the very first stages through to a consultant cardiologist who will share how the beat of your heart affects the whole body.
+Tonight we have the best of both worlds in cardiovascular research, an expert in cell biology who builds blood vessels in the lab to a consultant cardiologist who listens to the beat of your heart to know which body part is affected.
 Join us and learn if you can mend a broken heart.
 This event will be held in the ground floor room and there will be goodies to be won!
+Strictly over 18.
+Sadly no food can be served.

 If we laid out all our blood vessels in one line, they would reach more than two times around the Earth.
 They transport oxygen and nutrients to every cell in the body and remove waste products at the same time.
 In diseases such as stroke, however, blood vessels are damaged and this has devastating consequences for the cells they supply.
 To treat this, we need to grow new blood vessels to replace the damaged ones.
 Using a model, we will take a look at how the very first blood vessels form and how lessons from this may help in the future to grow new blood vessels for those patients.